By Nava Atlas | On | Comments (0)

 Martha Gellhorn (November 8, 1908 – February 15, 1998) was best known as an American war correspondent, though she was a prolific writer of fiction and memoir as well.
 She was the third wife of iconic American author Ernest Hemingway.
-She approved of the former claim to fame —she’s ranked among the top war journalists of the twentieth century — but she didn’t wish to be remembered as one of the several wives of “Papa” Hemingway.
+She’s ranked among the top war journalists of the twentieth century — but she didn’t wish to be remembered as one of the several wives of “Papa” Hemingway.
+Famously, she said, “Why should I be a footnote to somebody else’s life?”

-She covered nearly every global conflict, from the Spanish Civil War to Vietnam.
-She reported on virtually every major world conflict that took place during her 60-year career.
+Indeed, she was more than accomplished in her own right. having covered nearly every global conflict from the Spanish Civil War to Vietnam.
+She reported on virtually every major world conflict that took place during her sixty-year career.